Solar Panel Cell Types Explained: Mono, PERC, TOPCon, and N-Type

 TOPCon and N-type: the 2026 default

 TOPCon (Tunnel Oxide Passivated Contact) takes rear passivation further, using an ultra-thin tunnel oxide layer and a polysilicon rear layer to reduce recombination losses more aggressively.
-More importantly, TOPCon panels use N-type silicon (phosphorus-doped rather than boron-doped), which is inherently more resistant to LID and to light and elevated temperature-induced degradation (LeTID).
+More importantly, TOPCon panels use N-type silicon (phosphorus-doped rather than boron-doped), which is inherently more resistant to LID and to light and elevated temperature-induced degradation (LeTID) source.
+For a detailed comparison, see our TOPCon vs PERC solar panels guide.

-The practical result: TOPCon panels typically achieve 22–23% efficiency and warrant less than 0.4% annual degradation.
-Over 25 years, that degradation difference means a TOPCon panel will produce roughly 8–10% more energy than an equivalent-wattage PERC panel by the end of its warranted life.
+The practical result: TOPCon panels typically achieve around 22–23.8% efficiency and warrant roughly 0.4% or lower annual degradation source.
+Lower annual degradation plus a smaller first-year drop means a TOPCon panel will typically produce several per cent more energy than an equivalent-wattage PERC panel by the end of its warranted life — commonly cited as a gap of a few to several per cent over 25 years source.
 For a roof that will be generating for 25+ years, that is a meaningful gap.

 N-type cells also perform better under diffuse light — relevant in the UK where overcast conditions are common.
-The improvement in low-irradiance performance (at 200 W/m² versus the standard 1,000 W/m² test condition) is typically 1–2 percentage points in favour of N-type, which adds up over a UK year where many generation hours are at lower irradiance levels.
+The improvement in low-irradiance performance (measured at 200 W/m² versus the standard 1,000 W/m² test condition) is typically around 1–2 percentage points in favour of N-type, which adds up over a UK year where many generation hours are at lower irradiance levels.

 HJT: premium technology worth knowing about

 Heterojunction (HJT) panels layer amorphous silicon on crystalline silicon, achieving some of the lowest temperature coefficients and best low-light performance on the market.
-Efficiencies of 23–24%+ are achievable.
+Module efficiencies of around 23–24% are achievable source.
 They are currently more expensive than TOPCon and less widely available in the UK residential market, but worth considering if you are optimising for a constrained north-facing or east-west roof.

 Which technology is right for your roof